latchbio/latch/docs/source/automation/overview.md

 ## 2. Select the Target Workflow

-To specify the child workflow and the registry table with processed children, configure the following parameters in `wf/__init__.py`:
+To specify the target workflow and the registry table with processed child directories, configure the following parameters in `wf/__init__.py`:

 * `output_directory`: The Latch Path to the output folder which this automation workflow will populate. i.e. `latch://...`
 * `target_wf_id`: The ID of the workflow you want to automate.
 To find the workflow ID, navigate to the `Workflows` page on Latch Console, select the workflow of interest, and obtain the ID from the right sidebar.
 * `table_id`: The ID of the table that stores metadata for this automation.
-Automations currently rely on a table to record processed children directories.
+Automations currently rely on a table to record processed child directories.
 To obtain the `table_id`, navigate to `Registry` on Latch Console.
 Then, create a new table in one of your existing projects, and get the ID of the table from the sidebar.

 ```python